-The new service represents an investment of £380,000 over the next 18 months.
-It is part of a wider programme of investment and improvement, as a result of Southampton City Clinical Commissioning Group’s Mental Health Matters strategy.
-The strategy has identified the need to invest further in the city’s mental health crisis pathway, and future measures will also include:
+The Crisis Lounge complements the care currently provided to a very vulnerable group of people and is part of a wider programme of investment and improvement, as a result of Southampton City Clinical Commissioning Group’s Mental Health Matters strategy.

-By offering a safe haven, the new Crisis Lounge will avoid people having to visit Southampton General‘s A&E as they currently do.
+By offering a safe haven, the Lounge avoids people having to visit Southampton General‘s A&E as they previously would have had to do.
 Whilst there is a psychiatric liaison service at A&E, it is acknowledged that an emergency department is not the most suitable place for people in mental health crisis or who may be experiencing highly distressing symptoms but who have no urgent physical health needs.

-The Crisis Lounge will reduce the risks to patients themselves, the risks to others at A&E who may be vulnerable and also reduce the risk of people leaving an A&E waiting room without even being seen or assessed.
-It will offer a calm environment away from the noise and energy of a busy A&E department.
+The Crisis Lounge reduces the risks to patients themselves, the risks to others at A&E who may be vulnerable and also reduces the risk of people leaving an A&E waiting room without even being seen or assessed.
+It offers a calm environment away from the noise and energy of a busy A&E department.

-Sarah Leonard, acute care matron at Southern Health’s Antelope House, explained: “Local people using the new Crisis Lounge will be able to benefit from improved and more rapid triage, assessments, interventions, advice and support.
-They will be cared for by mental health nurses, as well as peer supporters who have lived experience of mental illness themselves.
+Natascha Eden, Crisis Pathway Manager at Southern Health, explained: “Local people using the new Crisis Lounge are able to benefit from improved and more rapid triage, assessments, interventions, advice and support.
+They’re cared for by mental health nurses, as well as peer supporters who have lived experience of mental illness themselves.
 By using the Crisis Lounge, people may be able to avoid an unwanted admission to an inpatient unit, instead benefitting from intensive support whilst remaining in their homes.”

-Whilst the service will be open to the majority of local adults in mental health crisis, there will be certain criteria to enable the service to run efficiently.
+Whilst the Crisis Lounge is open to the majority of local adults in mental health crisis, there are certain criteria to enable the service to run efficiently.
 For example, patients can’t be under the influence of substances, lack capacity, display aggressive behaviour or be detained under the Mental Health Act.